allevo/seqflow-js/packages/website/src/pages/GetStarted_1fetchData.md

 The quote application is a simple application that fetches a random quote from an endpoint and shows it in the browser.
-We will use the [Quotable API](https://api.quotable.io/random) as the quote endpoint.
+We will use [this endpoint](https://quotes.seqflow.dev) for fetching the quote.

 ## Invoking an API